GovTechSG/ship-hats-overview/jira-user-role.md

 Groups are an easier and efficient way to manage user access for multiple users.
 Users can raise a <a href="https://jira.ship.gov.sg/servicedesk/customer/portal/11/">service request</a> with the required group name and user details such as name and email address.
 Crowd administrator from the SHIP-HATS team then evaluates the request and approves it accordingly.

 If approved, the group is created with the agency name prefixed to it.
 For example, *govtech-codex-documentation*.
 If a group is already created for managing users in any one of the Atlassian products added to your project on SHIP-HATS, you will be able to see that in all the integrated Atlassian products.
 Note that user groups are created at a global level and are visible to all SHIP-HATS users.
+Jira project administrators can manage user groups for the project.

 ### Jira custom permissions
 Administrator can raise a <a href="https://jira.ship.gov.sg/servicedesk/customer/portal/11/">service request</a> to change project permissions for an existing user role.